The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: Methods

 \subsection{Ground State Calculations}

 The initial state defined at time $t=0$ is a ground state at a given starting point in the disordered phase sufficiently far from the transition.
-The ground state was determined using the density matrix renormalization group (DMRG) algorithm\cite{white1992density, schollwock2011density}.
+To ensure this point was in the adiabatic regime we set the starting point $h_0=10\cdot s^{1/(1+z\nu)}$.
+The ground state was determined using the density matrix renormalization group (DMRG) algorithm\cite{white1992density, schollwock2011density} on the matrix product state (MPS) formalism.
 Singular values were kept above $10^{-6}$, and maximal bond dimension was restricted to $D = 300$.
-Convergence of the ground state was assumed when the relative energy difference between two successive sweeps, including an increase in the bond dimension, was not exceeding $10^{-9}$.
+Convergence of the ground state was assumed when the energy difference between two successive sweeps, including an increase in the bond dimension, divided by the system size was not exceeding $10^{-8}$.